awaisiosdev/cwp-client/ReadMe.md

 * ![Channel Frequency](resources/icons/channel_frequency_settings_icon.png)  Icon made by [Freepik](https://www.freepik.com/) from www.flaticon.com
 * ![Beep](resources/icons/alert_settings_icon.png)  Icon made by [Freepik](https://www.freepik.com/) from www.flaticon.com

+## API Level

+1. Target SDK API Level is 28.
+(Android 9)
+2. Minimum Target SDK API Level is 19.
+(Kitkat)

+__Crashlytics SDK is integrated in the app to investigate weird issues if happen on other API versions.
+I ran the client on Android 9 and 7.1__

 ## Build Instructions

 1. Clone the repository on your local machine.
 You can find the Clone link on bitbucket repository __Source__ page.